cc3065/spatiotemporal-visualizer/README.md

 view demo here https://cc3065.github.io/spatiotemporal-visualizer/

-You have to click "Load unsafe scripts" to view it.
 This is a work in progress.

 # spatiotemporal-visualizer